 In the early 1980s the authorities in China decided to kick their reforms of Chinese aviation into high gear and breakup the monopolistic operations of the Civil Aviation Administration of China (CAAC).
-To this end not only were CAAC's airline operations split up but new airlines were also able to be setup for the first time.
+To this end, not only were CAAC's airline operations split up but new airlines were also able to be setup for the first time.
 These initially consisted of joint ventures with special economic zones and regional governments.
-The second of these new airlines was formed in 1985, when CAAC undertook a 50:50 partnership with the remote Xinjiang region to form China Xinjiang Airlines from the ashes of the former CAAC Xinjiang Regional Authority.
+The second of the new airlines was formed in 1985, when CAAC undertook a 50:50 partnership with the remote Xinjiang region to form China Xinjiang Airlines from the ashes of the former CAAC Xinjiang Regional Authority.

 These tensions have no doubt been inflamed by the expansion of air travel and other industry in the region and the capital city of the region, Urumqi, has grown massively over the past thirty years (it also holds the unwelcome achievement of being one of the world’s 10 most polluted cities in the world relating to air pollution (7 are in China)).
-China Xinjiang Airlines was based at Urumqi with the aim of developing air travel in the remote region, Urumqi itself can boast of being the furthest major city from the ocean in the world.
+China Xinjiang Airlines was based at Urumqi with the aim of developing air travel in the remote region.
+Urumqi itself can boast of being the furthest major city from the ocean in the world.
 Air travel is therefore a must in this part of the world.

 China Xinjiang’s network served not only regional routes but also the customary trunk service to Beijing.
 International services connected Urumqi to Moscow, Bishkek, Almaty, Tashkent, Novosibirsk and Islamabad.
 Indeed it is the only city connecting China to several of these destinations.
 The initial fleet was centred around Antonov AN-24s, De Havilland Canada DHC-6s and Tupolev TU-154Ms.